 How long can you go without paying your car finance?

-As with most types of credit, the lender will contact you after you’ve missed one or two payments.
+The lender will contact you after you miss one or two payments.
 At this point they should discuss ways for you to catch up with payments and pay the arrears.

-If you continue to miss payments they may issue a default notice and take further action to collect the debt and to recover the car.
+They may issue a default notice if you keep missing payments.
+They can then take further action to collect the debt and to recover the car.
 They may use a debt collection agency or apply for a county court judgment (CCJ).

 Find out more about the debt collection process.